PatrickBaus/pyAsyncHP3478A/README.md

 The `encode_cal_data(data_blocks, cal_enable)` function takes a list with 19 dicts like above.
 In this case the dict may only contain the `offset` and `gain` all other values will be ignored.
 The checksum will be calculated by the function.
 The `cal_enable` boolean must be set to enable writing to the calibration memory.

 The unused indices may not contain valid data.
 The instrument will not complain.
-Typically these are set to `offset=0` and `gain=1.0`.
+Typically, these are set to `offset=0` and `gain=1.0`.

 # Unit Tests
 There are unit tests available for the calram encoder and decoder.